mrquincle/loopback-next/packages/model-api-builder/README.md

 ## Overview

 The `@loopback/model-api-builder` package provides a contract for extensions that contribute builders for repositories and controllers.
-Users can provide their model classes and the extensions provided will build their repository and controller based on the model.
+Users provide both the model class and an extension.
+The extension is then used to build their repository and controller based on the model class.

 ## Installation